 The Backstory: Persuasion may not be Jane Austen's most popular novel—that goes to Pride and Prejudice, clearly—but we prefer how the two main characters in this romantic tale fall in love in 19th-century England.
 Six years before the story begins, well-off Anne Elliot is in love with Captain Frederick Wentworth, a poor officer in the British Navy.
 Because of his lack of money, Anne's friend Lady Russell convinces her to refuse an engagement.
 Here's the twist: When Frederick returns years later, he's a rich man, but Anne's family is on the brink of financial ruin.
-It's a story about how the best intentions can be misguided and how hard-won maturity can be a lasting complement to love.
+It's a story about how the best intentions can be misguided and how hard-won maturity can be a lasting compliment to love.

 A Heart-Tugging Quote: "You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone forever.
-I offer myself to you again with a heart even more your own than when you almost broke it, eight years and a half ago."
+I offer myself to you again with a heart, even more, your own than when you almost broke it, eight years and a half ago."

 The Romantic Partners: Ifemelu and Obinze